Please Enable JavaScript in your Browser to Visit this Site.

 This enduring costume consisted of:

-a. a moss-green cotton shirt over a woolen petticoat.
+a.
+Skirt: a moss-green cotton skirt over a woolen petticoat.

 b.
-The bottom edge of the skirt displayed whether a woman was married or not.
+Skirt Edge: The bottom edge of the skirt displayed whether a woman was married or not.
 If unmarried, it would have a plain red edge.
 If married, the red edge would have embroidery on it of small white and green triangles (see above).
+Alternatively, according to the National Museum's Esther Grølsted, married women had a dark blue edge instead of red.

-c. a blouse made of blue cotton with white dots.
+c.
+Blouse: made of blue cotton with white dots.

-d. a blue-and-white checked apron with long ties that crossed at the back and tied at the stomach.
+d.
+Apron: blue-and-white checked apron with long ties that crossed at the back and tied at the stomach.

-e. a white shoulder scarf with small flowers on it.
+e.
+Scarf: white shoulder scarf with small flowers on it.

-f. a white cloth headdress with a lace edge over a piece of stiff cardboard.
+f.
+Headdress: white canvas headdress with a lace edge over a piece of stiff cardboard.

-h. footless stockings (they carried their shoes to save from having to replace expensive footwear).
+h.
+Stockings: footless stockings (they carried their shoes to save from having to replace expensive footwear).

 Skovshoved 2.jpg